unsol/design/eth_interface.md

 **Parameters**

--   `offset` the memory offset to load the coinbase address into
+-   `resultOffset` the memory offset to load the coinbase address into

 **Returns**